 - Bhastrika and Kapalbhati pranayama daily

-Balance your body to eliminate PMS symptoms
+When your body is balanced, you can actually eliminate PMS symptoms

 According to Ayurveda, women can move through their cycles and their different phases of life with grace, ease, and also a sense of empowerment.
 We aren’t supposed to feel bad at specific times of the month or during specific changes in life.
 When we understand nature, our bodies, and our rhythms, we can embrace what’s happening and celebrate everything our beautiful bodies are capable of and all that they do for us.